shubham-cpp/nuxt-visit-trails/README.md

 ## Setup

+Check the `.env.example` file and create a `.env`.
-Make sure to install dependencies:
+Then make sure to install dependencies:

 ```bash
 pnpm install